 It's often alleged that Marvin K. Mooney Will You Please Go Now! was written specifically about Richard Nixon, but the book came out only two months after the whole Watergate scandal.
 Which makes it unlikely that the book could have been conceived of, written, edited, and mass-produced in such a short time; also, Seuss never admitted that the story was originally about Nixon.

 But that's not to say he didn't understand how well the two flowed together.
 In 1974, he sent a copy of Marvin K. Mooney to his friend, Art Buchwald, at The Washington Post.
 In it, he crossed out "Marvin K. Mooney" and replaced it with "Richard M. Nixon," which Buchwald reprinted in its entirety.

 Yertle the Turtle = Hitler?
 Yep.
 If you haven't read the story, here's a little overview: Yertle is the king of the pond, but he wants more.
 He demands that other turtles stack themselves up so he can sit on top of them to survey the land.
 Mack, the turtle at the bottom, is exhausted.
 He asks Yertle for a rest; Yertle ignores him and demands more turtles for a better view.
 Eventually, Yertle notices the moon and is furious that anything dare be higher than himself, and is about ready to call for more turtles when Mack burps.
 This sudden movement topples the whole stack, sends Yertle flying into the mud, and frees the rest of the turtles from their stacking duty.

 Dr. Seuss actually said Yertle was a representation of Hitler.
 Despite the political nature of the book, none of that was disputed at Random House—what was disputed was Mack's burp.
 No one had ever let a burp loose in a children's book before, so it was a little dicey.
 In the end, obviously, Mack burped.
+As Seuss recalled, "I used the word burp, and nobody had ever burped before in the pages of a children's book.
+It took a decision from the president of the publishing house before my vulgar turtle was permitted to do so."

-The Butter Battle Book was pulled from the shelves of libraries for a while because of the reference to the Cold War and the arms race.
-Yooks and Zooks are societies who do everything differently.
+The Yooks and Zooks are societies who do everything differently.
 The Yooks eat their bread butter-side up and the Zooks eat their bread butter-side down.
 Obviously, one of them must be wrong, so they start building weapons to outdo each other: the "Tough-Tufted Prickly Snick-Berry Switch," the "Triple-Sling Jigger," the "Jigger-Rock Snatchem," the "Kick-A-Poo Kid," the "Eight-Nozzled Elephant-Toted Boom Blitz," the "Utterly Sputter," and the "Bitsy Big-Boy Boomeroo."

 The book concludes with each side ready to drop their ultimate bombs on each other, but the reader doesn't know how it actually turns out.
+The anti-war book was pulled from the shelves of some libraries for a while because of the reference to the Cold War and the arms race.